 - Find a group of at least five young people in your local area who are aged between 18 and 30 years.

 - Ensure that each person is registered on the European Solidarity Corps Portal.

 - Develop a project that will last between two and 12 months and is located in the UK.

 - Complete a project application form and submit it before one of the deadlines.

 Feeling inspired to start your own project?
-Find out more on the What you can do – Solidarity Projects page.
+Find out more on the Run your own project page.